AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new section on how to save email content as a template in the Email Designer has been added.
 [Read more](../../start/using/about-templates.md#saving-content-as-template)

+A new section was added in the Push notifications section on how to create and update profile information based on mobile application subscription data.
+[Read more](../../channels/using/updating-profile-with-mobile-app-data.md)

 ## Release 19.3 - July 2019 {#release-19-3---july-2019}

 ### New capabilities included in the release {#new-capabilities-included-in-the-release-19}